 Kaole Primary School Water Project – Zambia

 The Kaole community is rural and there is no electricity or running water.
 Community members live in mud huts with grass thatch roofs.
 Most community members rely on farming as their source of income.
 Kaole Primary School is about 10 km or about 6.2 miles from the Provincial Capital of Mansa.
-This school serves the most students of any of the other schools assisted by the Water for Zambia project.
+This school serves the most students of any of the other schools assisted by the Water for the Zambia project.

-Kaole Primary School had no functioning source of water on their campus.
-There was an open, shallow well, over 100 meters from school.
+Kaole Primary School had no functioning source of water on its campus.
+There was an open, shallow well, over 100 meters from the school.
 Since there is no lid or cover, the well is easily contaminated.
 The water cannot be trusted as a safe drinking water source and often dries up completely in the hot season.